Azure/azure-osconfig/docs/modules.md

 Value types can be "object", "string", "integer", "boolean", "enum" (enumeration of "integer" values), "array" (array of "integer" or "string" values), "map" (map of "integer" or "string" values).

 MIM names for components must be PascalCased, while for object, settings and setting values must be camelCased.

-The number of MIM components, objects and settings translated to PnP affect the size of the device's Twin, which is limited.
-Thus, for IoT Hub and Digital Twins, it is important to try to describe a new module with the smallest possible number and size of MIM components, objects, and settings.
-There is no such limitation for the other management authority channels.

 A MIM can be described in JSON.